Corbett · Central Highlands

 Carn Dearg — common questions

-- Carn Dearg is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 720m of ascent and takes most walkers 3-6 hours.
+- Carn Dearg carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 14km, 720m of ascent and a 3-6 hour day on the standard route.
 Terrain: The Glen Cia-aig estate route covers the lower approach.

-- Where do I park for Carn Dearg?
+- Where should I park to climb Carn Dearg?

-- Standard parking is at NN178879 near Fort William.
+- Standard parking is at NN178879.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Carn Dearg are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.